 Everyone becomes trees and flowers, stretched high above Alice, who weaves her way through them.
 Two actors become the Caterpillar.
+The stage block becomes the mushroom on which he sits.
 Alice approaches.

 CATERP Who are you?

 ALICE I hardly know, Sir.
 I know who I was when I got up this morning, but I must have changed several times since then.